-How We Gather is Millennial-led spiritual startup collaboration between Harvard Divinity School, the Fetzer Institute and On Being..
+How We Gather is Millennial-led spiritual startup collaboration between Harvard Divinity School and the Fetzer Institute.
 What began in 2015 as a student-led exploration of how Millennials are finding and building communities of meaning and belonging has morphed into a ground-breaking study of organizations that are effectively unbundling and remixing the functions historically performed by traditional religious institutions.
 The early power of the project was in mapping the landscape of innovation that is rising to do this old work in new ways, identifying trends and offering frameworks describing the dynamic practices and purposes that cohere widely diverse efforts.

 The work has gained significant coverage, including the New York Times, The Atlantic and PBS News in part because it has exposed a breakdown of old conceptual and institutional silos, including what is “religious” and what “secular”.
 Perhaps surprisingly, the work has highlighted the deeply religious longings of people otherwise categorized as “unaffiliated” or “spiritual but not religious.”
 And in a time when many in religious institutions are focused on what is dying, the project has shone a light on the emerging new life at the intersections of community, spirituality and justice work.